ContactEngineering/ContactMechanics/README.md

 Development
 -----------

-Please follow pep-8 when developing this code, with the following exception: One big exception to PEP 8 is our preference of longer line lengths.
-We’re well into the 21st Century, and we have high-resolution computer screens that can fit way more than 79 characters on a screen.
-Don’t limit lines of code to 79 characters if it means the code looks significantly uglier or is harder to read.

 To use the code without installing it, e.g. for development purposes, use the `env.sh` script to set the environment:

 ```source /path/to/PyCo/env.sh [python3]```